SModelS/smodels-utils/pyhfintegration/README.md

 Now cls_test.py returns the same results as the command line (thanks to the answer on the pyhf issues [thread](https://github.com/scikit-hep/pyhf/issues/620))

 # Testing the SModelS/pyhfInterface
-pyhfInterface.py is a copy of smodels/smodels/tools/pyhfInterface.py and pyhfTest.py is a simple code that executes the upper limit computation (upper limit on the signal strength modifier) using the onjects defined in pyhfInterface.py.
+pyhfInterface.py is a copy of smodels/smodels/tools/pyhfInterface.py and pyhfTest.py is a simple code that executes the upper limit computation (upper limit on the signal strength modifier) using the objects defined in pyhfInterface.py.
 Upper limit computer works and returns a result.
-Tried to find the same upper limit as the official analysis still for the point [900,250,60] (so without using any new BSM patch) but it gives ~30fb instead of 3fb (if mu95 is the mu upper limit at 95% CL, the cross section upper limit can be obtained by doing mu95*sigmaBSM where sigmaBSM is the BSM production cross section).
+Tried to find the same upper limit as the official analysis still for the point [900,250,60] (so without using any new BSM patch) (if mu95 is the mu upper limit at 95% CL, the cross section upper limit can be obtained by doing mu95*sigmaBSM where sigmaBSM is the BSM production cross section, sbottom pair production cross section):
+-official: 3 fb
+-with only Region A: 3.2 fb (for regions B and C, pyhf is crashing)
+-by combining all three regions: 3.4 fb

+For [800,450,60]:
+-official: 2 fb
+-by combining: 2.O7 fb 1.8 with NLO
+-region A:  1.98 fb 1.72 with NLO / region C: 1.72 fb 14.9 fb (region B is crashing)

+For [900,550,60]:
+-official: 0.9 fb
+-by combining: 0.99 fb 0.86 with NLO
+-region A: 0.96 fb 0.84 with NLO / region C: 6.4 fb (region B is crashing)

+For [1300,950,60]:
+-official: 0.3 fb
+-by combining: 0.27 fb
+-region A: 0.30 fb / region C: 6.4 fb (region B is crashing)

-Another problem: pyhf seems to crash when mu (signal strength modifier) is greater than 10.0, we can't find the upper limit if it's greater than that.
+Another problem: pyhf seems to crash when mu (signal strength modifier) is greater than 10.0, so we can't find the upper limit if it's greater than that.